alexpatel/mvpaas/README.md

 # mvpaas
 minimum-viable-products-as-a-service

+Go through web/templates/ and see what JS/CSS is included, you'll have to add the open-source versions of those frameworks to web/static before trying.

-Add bootstrap to web/static before trying, use at your own risk.
+Use at your own risk.